High-Capacity Performance Today

 US-101 is used primarily by single occupancy vehicles today.
-Only 13-22% of peak hour vehicles on US-101 have two or more passengers, and public transit buses that use US-101 carry less than 1,000 riders per day.
+Only 13-22% of peak hour vehicles on US-101 have two or more passengers.
+Ridership and availability of public transit buses on the corridor varies widely.
+Using ridership figures from early 2020, SF Muni carries about 40,000 boardings per weekday on its four routes that use US-101 in San Francisco.
+SamTrans serves about 1,400 daily boardings on its two routes that use US-101 and VTA serves about 500 daily boardings on four routes.
 Caltrain and BART, which provide alternatives to driving on portions of US-101, carry a higher number of transit riders during peak travel periods.
 Although ridership data from employer shuttles is not always publically available, more than 200 shuttles use US-101 each day.
-As ride-hailing apps such as Uber and Lyft have increased in use, especially for airport trips, surface congestion in and around airports has increased and transit revenue has decreased.
+As ride-hailing apps such as Uber and Lyft have increased in use, especially for airport trips, surface congestion in and around airports has increased and transit ridership has decreased.